-This wicker rocker is one that our client liked to sit in each morning to enjoy a cup of coffee.
+This wicker rocker is one that my client liked to sit in each morning to enjoy a cup of coffee.
 Unfortunately the legs and stretchers broke apart and the chair became unusable.

 To repair it, I began by drilling out the broken pieces that were still in the frame, and the chair’s rocker.

 Next, I repaired the legs by drilling into their broken ends, and inserting hardwood dowels so the legs would extend to their original length.
 The legs were then fitted to the frame and rocker.